Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Derivation of the description in the -coordinate system

-Thus, we have obtained the analytical description of $u_\tau(n,\phi)$ based on (\ref{quadratic}).
 In order to complete the approximate analytical description of the velocity field, we need to obtain $u_n(n,\phi)$ inside the droplet.
 The continuity equation for the incompressible fluid $\mathrm{div}\,\mathbf{u}=0$ takes the following form in the $n\tau$-coordinate system:

 Therefore,